yuegao04/docs/docs/deploy/replication.md

 ## Configuring the Database

-Walrus is based on the [PostgreSQL](https://www.postgresql.org/) relational database for data storage.
+Walrus relies on [PostgreSQL](https://www.postgresql.org/) relational database for data storage.

-By default, Walrus will run an instance of PostgresSQL within the running container, which is very convenient and easy to use, but may potentially lose data.
-Hence, users can provide an external PostgreSQL source while starting Walrus to prevent data loss.
+By default, Walrus will run an instance of PostgresSQL within the running container, which is can lead to potential data loss.
+In an HA install, users must provide an external PostgreSQL instance.

 > Note:
 > - The following commands override previous variables by repeatedly adding duplicate environment variables, which may receive a warning from Kubernetes.

-1. Use Kubectl Patch to modify the environment variables of IdentifyAccessManager to connect to the external data source.
+1. Use `kubectl patch` to modify the environment variables of IdentifyAccessManager to connect to the external data source.

 ```shell
 export DB_SOURCE=""; kubectl -n walrus-system patch deployment identity-access-manager --type json \
 -p "[{\"op\":\"add\",\"path\":\"/spec/template/spec/initContainers/0/env/-\",\"value\":{\"name\":\"DB_SOURCE\",\"value\":\"${DB_SOURCE}\"}}]"
 ```

-2. Use Kubectl Patch to modify the environment variables of Walrus to connect to the external data source.
+2. Use `kubectl patch` to modify the environment variables of Walrus to connect to the external data source.

 ```shell
 export DB_SOURCE=""; kubectl -n walrus-system patch deployment walrus --type json \